-Interest income fluctuates in accordance with cash balances, the currency that the cash is held in, and prevailing market interest rates.
+Interest income fluctuates in accordance with cash balances, the currency that the cash is held in and prevailing market interest rates.
 The Company holds the vast majority of its cash on hand in US dollars, the Company's functional currency.
-The Company held cash in short-term US dollar deposits from the end of the second quarter to the end of the fourth quarter of 2018.
+The Company held cash in short-term US dollar deposits from the end of the second quarter of 2018 to the end of the fourth quarter of 2018 as well as in the second quarter of 2020.

-Weighted average shares increased in the second and third quarters of 2018 due to the financing that closed in May 2018.
-Weighted average shares increased during the first quarter of 2020 due to the financing that closed in February 2020.
+Weighted average shares increased during the first and third quarters of 2020 due to the financings that closed in February and September 2020.

 Oil and gas expenditures incurred related to license fees and geological and geophysical work performed on Block 2B.
-Additionally, the Company incurred costs in the fourth quarter of 2019 associated with planning an exploration well that is expected to spud by Q1 2021.
+The Company has incurred costs since the fourth quarter of 2019 associated with planning an exploration well that is expected to spud in the second quarter of 2021.